ingydotnet/project-site/src/why-projectsite.md

 ## Give me an Example

-The real world driver for this was that I wanted to make a new <https://yaml.com>.
+The real world driver for creating ProjectSite was that I wanted to make a new <https://yaml.com>.
 There is some renewed energy in the development of the YAML data language, and I wanted to get that information out into the world.
 I also realized that if I was happy with the new site, I wanted to very quickly make 20 more sites that looked and worked the same.